Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Differential Equations Deep Learning

 where $\mathcal{T}$ is an operator that describes the PDE, for instance, when $\mathcal{T}$ is a linear operator, then the PDE described by Equation~\eqref{eq:partial} is a linear PDE.
-The function $y_0(\X)$ represents the initial conditions, and function $g(\X, t)$ indicates the type of boundary conditions such as Dirichlet or Neumann.
-One common way to numerically solve the IVBP given by Equation~\eqref{eq:partial} is to use the finite differences (FD) method.
-The main idea behind the FD methods is to discretize the domain of Equation~\eqref{eq:partial} using regular grids, temporal and spatial.
-On the spatial nodes of the grid, the FD will estimate the spatial derivatives, and on the temporal nodes, the time derivatives.
-However, there are problems that we want to solve in strange or exotic domains that are hard to discretize using the FD method.
-Thus, we employ a different family of Galerkin methods to convert our numerical approximation problem into a variational one.
+The function $y_0(\X)$ represents the initial conditions, and the function $g(\X, t)$ indicates the type of boundary conditions, such as Dirichlet or Neumann (see Box~\ref{box:boundaryconds}).